AADavin/RelativeDating/README.md

 Or even simpler:

-> node a is older than node b
+> node d is older than node a

 ## There are many ways to order the speciations in a tree
 ***